Outside, Exterior Home Climbing Walls

 Troutdale, Oregon

 This is a climbing / bouldering for the kids.
-Read more about this wall on his website, Our Backyard Climbing Wall

 The climbing wall fills the niche of a kids' play structure perfectly, and can be built higher that an indoor climbing wall.
 The "climbing wall rules" are posted on the inside wall.
 The crash pad is a used futon mattress found on Craigslist.
 We got the plastic cover free from a mattress store.